ISAITB/docs-tdl/source/testsuite/index.rst

 As previously discussed the :ref:`test-suite-actors` section serves to define which actors are used within the test suite and to provide their details (their name, endpoints and endpoint parameters).
 An alternative approach to avoid defining the complete actor details in the test suite is to simply refer to the actors used in its test cases without providing their information.
-Refering to actors is on the basis of their ID and referred actors are assumed and required to be present in the target specification (resulting in an upload error otherwise).
+Referring to actors is on the basis of their ID and referred actors are assumed and required to be present in the target specification (resulting in an upload error otherwise).

 The following example shows a test suite in which a "User" actor is referred to.